qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/settings.rst

 Settings
 ==========
 As said, the settings section contains the main settings of the runcard.
 In our case, the platform we want to work with.
-Here is a complete settings secction of a simple runcard:
+Here is an example of a complete settings section of a simple runcard:

 ::